 Maria raised four sons, whose father taught them the art of commercial fishing for red salmon in Bristol Bay north of the Aleutian Islands; the boys began this training at age 10.
 Three adult sons currently continue in the commercial fishing industry, in contract with Trident Seafoods, while the oldest son Peter is now over ten years into a career with the United States Army Special Forces.

-In her spare time, Maria enjoys exercising and playing with her two Australian Shepherds “Brody” and “Blue”; she is a talented artist and painter (original art is displayed in the home and select pieces are for sale) and is actively involved in the local Homer art community; she also writes and publishes her own cookbooks, which are available to guests.
+Maria is a talented artist and painter (original art is displayed in the home and select pieces are for sale) and is actively involved in the local Homer art community; she also writes and publishes her own cookbooks, which are available to guests.
 Maria has always loved to dance, beginning as a cheerleader at age 8.
 She has taught dance in the Homer community schools.
 She was Homer’s first certified Zumba instructor (2010) and has over a dozen certifications including Aqua Zumba, Zumba Gold and Zumba Kids.
 God, spirituality, family, and the outdoors are her favorite pursuits.